ShapeUpAmerica

 Disclaimer

-ShapeUpAmerica.com is for informational purposes only.
-The calculators and tools provided are not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions regarding a medical condition.
+ShapeUpAmerica.com provides clinical-grade calculation tools for educational and informational purposes only.
+The results are not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult with a licensed healthcare professional before making health-related decisions.

 © 2026 ShapeUpAmerica.com.
 All rights reserved.